Suzimor/Cat-Photo-App/README.md

 # Cat-Photo-App
-Learn HTML tags by building your own cat photo app
+Learn HTML tags by building your own cat photo app in www.freecodecamp.org